rust-lang/reference/src/linkage.md

 ## Prohibited linkage scenarios

-No crate may be linked with the `panic=abort` runtime if it has both of the following characteristics:
+No crate may be linked with [the `panic=abort` runtime][panic-modes] if it has both of the following characteristics:

 * It contains a call to an `-unwind` foreign function or function pointer
 * It was compiled with `panic=unwind`